Weekend Getaways in Alabama

 My favorite was the time I spent with the spa, where I enjoyed a 60-minute massage and a serene atmosphere made it easy to relax after!

-My suite for two days felt both historic and indulgent, with plush bedding, a whirlpool tub, and cozy touches.
+Our suite for two days felt indulgent with plush bedding, and a whirlpool tub.

-I loved that there was so much to see and do nearby, including visiting museums like the USS Alabama and the Mobile Carnival Museum, exploring historic districts on foot to see unique architecture, and enjoying the city's art scene through galleries or ArtWalk events.
+You'll be just steps away from downtown Mobile’s shops, galleries, and restaurants.
+In fact, I loved that there were heaps of unique things to do here, including visiting museums like the USS Alabama and the Mobile Carnival Museum.
+You can enjoy exploring historic districts on foot to see unique architecture, and absorb the city's art scene through galleries or ArtWalk events.

 Check prices and availability at Fort Conde Inn